 - Tablets: If you cannot have the injection, you may be given a course of antibiotic tablets.
 The course will usually last 2-4 weeks, depending on how long you have had syphilis.

 Your partner will also need treatment and you should avoid sexual activity for at least two weeks AFTER your treatment finishes.

 What happens if I’m pregnant?

 All pregnant women are offered a blood test for syphilis in the UK.
 This is because syphilis can be very dangerous for the baby if not treated - resulting in miscarriage, stillbirth or a serious infection.
 It's easy to treat syphilis in pregnancy and the treatment will not harm the baby.

 How can I prevent myself from catching syphilis?

 Condoms!
 Condoms reduce the risk of catching sexually transmitted infections by preventing any sexual fluids from being transferred.
 By using a condom (or dam) every time you have vaginal, anal or oral sex reduces the risk of contracting syphilis.
-We have a wide variety of condoms available from regular, king size or trim as well as flavoured and fun condoms so there’s plenty of variety available.
+We have a wide variety of condoms available from regular, king size, super king or trim as well as flavoured and fun condoms so there’s plenty of variety available.
 Unsure which condom to choose?
 Read our blog on What type of condom should I buy?

 To find out more about syphilis, syphilis symptoms or treatment click here (directed to NHS website)